The Minister of State, Deputy Cannon, is very welcome.

 School Transport Eligibility

 There are serious issues with the school transportation scheme, and I will list some of them for the Minister of State.
-The real issue about the school transportation scheme is the nearest school principle.
-There are issues regarding nearest school principle.
+The real issue about the school transportation scheme is the nearest-school principle.
+There are issues regarding nearest-school principle.
 If one is going to the nearest school, then one is entitled to get school transportation, but if one is going to the second nearest school, one has to wait and see if one is entitled to it.
 That does not work in rural Ireland.
-In Ballineen, the nearest school could be within 300 m, or it could be fourth nearest school, because of the location of places like Ballineen and Enniskeane.
+In Ballineen, the nearest school could be within 300 m, or it could be the fourth nearest school, because of the location of places like Ballineen and Enniskeane.
 That does not work.

 There are feeder schools to the secondary schools that do not fall into the category of getting school transportation.
 How can a feeder school to a secondary school not be eligible for school transportation?
 People, in particular first-time rounders, who have children in sixth class in primary school do not realise that the date for applying for school transportation is 26 April.
 Their child is in primary school but they must apply four months before September.
 People do not realise that is the date, and they are missing it.
 Not enough work has been done by Bus Éireann to advertise the date.

 I refer to the unique situation of a person repeating his or her leaving certificate.
 He or she must have the foresight to know he or she is going to do a bad leaving certificate and to apply on 26 April.
 A person could be taking the bus for six years but because he or she did not do a good leaving certificate, he or she has to go through the stress of being taken to school by a parent.